mahmoudmohamedramadan/Backend-Roadmap/README.md

 - [VS Code](https://code.visualstudio.com/download) || [PhpStorm](https://www.jetbrains.com/phpstorm/)
 - [Composer](https://getcomposer.org/)

-> `Xampp` and `Laragon` are local development tools and you can choose BETWEEN them to use according to your comfort, but I prefer to use `Xampp`, you can select BETWEEN `PhpStorm` and `VS Code` according to your comfort, but I prefer to use `VS Code` for simplicity and speed, and in case you choose to use `VS Code` I recommend using these helpful [Extensions](#vs-code), also I recommend using these useful [Chrome Extensions](#chrome). `Composer` is a dependency manager for PHP, you'll need it to install, update, and remove the packages in your PHP or Laravel projects.
-It's fine to explore Laravel with [`Laravel Sail`](https://laravel.com/docs/9.x/sail) and [`Docker`](https://www.docker.com/) because it allows you to work easily on any Laravel version without being obsessed with compatibility problems.
+> `Composer` is a dependency manager for PHP, you'll need it to install, update, and remove the packages in your PHP or Laravel projects.
+It's fine to explore Laravel with [`Laravel Sail`](https://laravel.com/docs/11.x/sail) and [`Docker`](https://www.docker.com/) because it allows you to work easily on any Laravel version without being obsessed with compatibility problems.

 ## 🔌 Awesome Extensions